Peripli/service-manager/docs/plugins.md

 ### Chaining

-Make sure the plugin calls the `next(req)` function, otherwise the chain will not get to the next plugin (or even the Service Manager handler).
+As part of execution of your code call the `next(req)` function, this will forward control to the next plugin in the chain.

-Sometimes this might be the desired behaviour, but make sure to check it twice.
+In case your logic require to stop the chain and exit, just omit the call to next(req) function.